 - The place is closed on Mondays

-- Parking slots in front of the resto tend to be full, you may park across the street.
+- Parking slots in front of the restaurant tend to be full, you may park across the street.

 How to get there:

-Thanks a lot for bringing me here, Ate Miriam!!!
+Thanks a lot for taking me here, Ate Miriam!!!

 Tamagoya!
 Noodle House